Somewhere out there, someone is probably trying to invent a device that lets people taste and smell restaurant websites.

 - Focus on location.
 Right below those dreamy food shots is the restaurant address.
 Forma’s home in Santa Monica is a big part of its story.

 - Info up top, marketing below.
-Visitors in a rush can easily navigate the website, while leisurely scrollers can read all of the details.
+Visitors in a rush can easily navigate the website, while leisurely scrollers can read all of the details on the page.

-- Company creation.
-Remember to include space for your restaurant’s origins when it comes to your website design process.
+Company creation.
+Remember to include space for your restaurant’s origins when it comes to your website design process to offer users more info about your origins.

 If you’re a fan of responsive design, Ribalta’s beautiful website will give you food for thought.

-Based in Lisbon, Portugal, this restaurant has one of the prettiest websites on our list.
+Based in Lisbon, Portugal, this restaurant must be one of the prettiest restaurant websites on our list.
 It’s also a great example of slick, clever website design.

 You don’t even need to understand Portuguese to appreciate the way this website has been created, although it’d help.